 A tradition for 87 years and counting in Wichita, the St. Mary’s Mediterranean Festival celebrates the culture, heritage, and food that the church’s founders brought with them when they came to the United States.

-This year’s Mediterranean Festival in Wichita will be a two-day event, beginning with a Friday night “Hafli” – a party with food, fun, music and dancing.
-They’ll have a DJ curating ethnic music while guests join together for traditional “dubke” dancing.
+This year’s Mediterranean Festival in Wichita will be a two-day event, beginning with music, dancing, and food on Friday night.
+They’ll have a DJ curating both contemporary dance and ethnic music while guests join together for traditional “dubke” dancing.
 (They say the dance is easy to learn and fun for all ages!)

-They’ll also be serving a variety of Mediterranean food, wine, and beer during the Friday night Hafli.
+They’ll also be serving a variety of Mediterranean food, wine, beer and liquors during the Friday night festivities.

 A Mediterranean Marketplace will also be set up on Saturday where you can find a variety of baked goods from Mediterranean countries, and try samples of rich Turkish coffee.
 Many items for sale at the marketplace can’t be found anywhere else in Wichita.

 The St. Mary’s Mediterranean Festival has FREE admission for everyone.
 You’ll just want to budget for food and shopping.
+Food prices range from $1 to $6.
 According to the website, they accept cash, check, and credit cards.

 Friday night’s Hafli is from 6 p.m. to 10 p.m.

-Saturday the festival hours are 11 a.m. to 7 p.m.
+Saturday the festival hours are noon to 8 p.m.